 GST and the logbook method:

-When calculating your business use percentage for expenses being claimed in your BAS the log book method can be a great way to determine this percentage.
-If you did not keep a logbook the ATO allows you to work out a reasonable estimate of the business use percentage of expenses based on your records.
-Alternatively you can use the ATO set rates based on the number of total business kms travelled during the year as outlined here.
+When calculating your business use percentage for expenses being claimed in your BAS, the logbook method can be a great way to determine this percentage.
+If you did not keep a logbook, the ATO allows you to work out a reasonable estimate of the business use percentage of expenses based on your records.